raeufroushangar/sex_classifier/README.md

 # Description:

 Traning and validating logistic regression model to classify the sex (male vs. female) of 1,956 aml patients from gene expression data (2,761 expression arrays) in scikit-learn.
 The model has 96.01 (+/- 0.08) traning/validation accuracy.
-The data, code, and supplementary materials can all be found here
+The data, code, and supplementary materials can all be found here.

 **Confusion Matrix:**